tgtakaoka/asmx/README.txt

   \1..\9 = nth macro parameter
   \? = unique ID per macro invocation (padded with leading zeros to five digits)

+  NOTE:  The line with the ENDM may have a label, and that will be included in the macro definition.
+However if you include a backslash escape before the ENDM, the ENDM will not be recognized, and the macro definition will not end.
+Be careful!

 ORG

   Sets the origin address of the following code.
 This defaults to